Irina Vlah

-Irina Fiodorovna Vlah (İrina Vlah; Irina Fiodorovna Vlah; Ирина Фёдоровна Влах; born 26 February 1974) is a Moldovan politician.
+Irina Fiodorovna Vlah (İrina Vlah; Ирина Фёдоровна Влах; born 26 February 1974) is a Moldovan politician.
 She served as the governor of Gagauzia from 2015 to 2023 and as a member of the Moldovan parliament from 2005 to 2015.
 She was the first woman to lead the Autonomous Territorial Unit of Gagauzia.

-In 2025, Vlah was subject to sanctions in Canada and was banned from entering Lithuania, Poland, Latvia and Estonia due to actions of Russian interference before the 2025 Moldovan parliamentary election, while the Moldovan authorities blocked bank accounts belonging to her.
-Furthermore, her party, the Heart of Moldova Republican Party (PRIM), which had made part of the Patriotic Electoral Bloc (BEP), was excluded from the election two days before it took place amid illegal financing accussations.
+In 2025 and 2026, Vlah was subject to sanctions in Canada and the European Union (EU) and was banned from entering Lithuania, Poland, Latvia and Estonia due to actions of Russian interference before the 2025 Moldovan parliamentary election, while the Moldovan authorities blocked bank accounts belonging to her.
+Furthermore, her party, the Heart of Moldova Republican Party (PRIM), which had made part of the Patriotic Electoral Bloc (BEP), was excluded from the election two days before it took place amid illegal financing accusations.

 Early life

 Irina Vlah was born on 26 February 1974 in Comrat into family of state employees.
 She is of mixed Gagauz and Bulgarian descent.

 From 1991 to 1996 she studied at the Comrat State University at the Faculty of Law.
 From 2001 to 2008 she was a doctoral student at the Academy of Sciences of Moldova and defended her PhD thesis on the topic "The modern concept of the development of the civil service in the Republic of Moldova".